About the Partnership

 The mission of the Albemarle-Pamlico National Estuary Partnership (APNEP) is to identify, protect, and restore the significant resources of the Albemarle-Pamlico estuarine system.
 APNEP pursues this mission with guidance and support from its overarching Comprehensive Conservation and Management Plan (CCMP), advisory bodies and regional partners.

-APNEP is a cooperative effort jointly sponsored by the N.C.
-Department of Environment and Natural Resources and the U.S. Environmental Protection Agency,and partnership with the Virginia Department of Conservation and Recreation.
-The program area extends across most of the Albemarle-Pamlico watershed, including the Neuse, Tar-Pamlico, Roanoke, Chowan, lower Roanoke, and parts of the White Oak River basins.
+APNEP is a cooperative effort jointly hosted by the N.C.
+Department of Environmental Quality under a grant from the U.S. Environmental Protection Agency.
+The Partnership also works closely with the Commonwealth of Virginia in implementation of the CCMP.
+The program area extends across most of the Albemarle-Pamlico watershed, including the Neuse, Tar-Pamlico, Pasquotank, Chowan, lower Roanoke, and parts of the White Oak River basins.

 APNEP incorporates an ecosystem-based management approach to achieving its mission.
 More specifically, this approach includes consideration of both human and natural systems, an adaptive management framework, and meaningful engagement with the public to find environmental management and policy solutions.
 These themes are explored below.

 A systems view

 APNEP's systems approach considers the hundreds of human and natural elements in the Albemarle-Pamlico ecosystem as well the relationships between them.
 APNEP's management plan is based on a model of these relationships, ensuring that management actions directly target improvements in ecosystem services and are linked to explicit conservation goals.